HeardLibrary/linked-data/commonsbot/README.md

 The configuration file [commonstool_config.yml](https://github.com/HeardLibrary/linked-data/blob/master/commonsbot/commonstool_config.yml) includes extensive comments about the configuration settings, so they will not be detailed here.
 However, the major settings will be discussed here.

-The two main functions of the script, uploading files to Wikimedia Commons and uploading files with manifests to a IIIF server, can be performed independently, i.e. perform only a Commons upload, upload only to the IIIF server, or both.
+The two main functions of the script, uploading files to Wikimedia Commons and uploading files with manifests to a IIIF server, MAY be performed independently, i.e. perform only a Commons upload, upload only to the IIIF server, or both.
 The values of `perform_commons_upload` and `perform_iiif_upload` control whether each function occurs.

 Values in the `General Settings` section apply universally.
 Values in the `Settings required for Commons uploads` section apply only for Commons uploads and can be ignored if only IIIF uploads are performed.
 Values in the `Settings required for IIIF uploads` section apply only for IIIF uploads and can be ignored if only Commons uploads are performed.

 ## Required fields

-The fields that must be present in the source tables are listed below.
+The fields that MUST be present in the source tables are listed below.
 Other fields may be present and will be ignored.

 ### CSV table designated by artwork_items_metadata_file value

-`qid` The Wikidata Q ID for the work (include the "Q", not the whole IRI)
+`qid` The Wikidata Q ID for the work (MUST include the "Q", not the whole IRI)

 `inception_val` Inception date for the work.
-May be in the form YYYY, YYYY-MM, YYYY-MM-DD, or YYYY-MM-DDT00:00:00Z (used for screening and in IIIF manifest only)
+MAY be in the form YYYY, YYYY-MM, YYYY-MM-DD, or YYYY-MM-DDT00:00:00Z (used for screening and in IIIF manifest only)

 `inventory_number` Locally unique identifier for the work.
 Used as a primary key and as part of URLs

+**GET THIS USING SPARQL!**

 `label_en` Label used in Wikidata